-It’s easy to forget that you’re not the only person feeling this way.
 That husband that you made that beautiful little bundle of joy with is going through some pretty hefty emotions too.
-Even though it’s tough to worry about anyone but yourself and the baby during this incredibly transitional time, just a few changes in the coming days and weeks can make all the difference to the new daddy in your house!
+Even though it’s 100% your job to completely focus on your own recovery and bonding with your new baby, just a few really easy changes in the coming days and weeks can make all the difference to the new daddy in your house while making your own life easier!

 When we first brought our new little one home from the hospital, we had no shortage of stress.